Mixing, segregation, and collapse transitions of interacting copolymer rings: Numerical results

-Estimates of the location of the M-SC phase boundary, based on the crossings of the $Var(k_c)$ curves and the $d_{cm}$ curves are plotted in figure~\ref{fig:betac_estimate_M_C}.
+Estimates of the location of the M-SC phase boundary, based on peaks in the $Var(k_c)$ curves and the crossings between $d_{cm}$ curves are plotted in figure~\ref{fig:betac_estimate_M_C}.
 These points are again plotted against $1/\sqrt{n}$, and the vertical bar on the $y$-axis is the confidence interval of estimate of $\beta_m^*$ in reference~\cite{JOTW22} when $\beta_c=0$.